DevToys-app/Documentation/articles/extension-development/guidelines/UX/basic-input/setting.md

 # Setting & Setting group

 DevToys has an API to support settings.
-Settings are often simple values that are persisted on the hard drive so they DevToys can restore their state after restarting.
+Settings are often simple values that are persisted on the hard drive so DevToys can restore their state after restarting.
 See [Use settings](../../use-settings.md) for more information.

 You can display a setting [card](../layout/card.md) using the @"DevToys.Api.GUI.Setting" or @"DevToys.Api.GUI.SettingGroup" static methods, which produces a @"DevToys.Api.IUISetting" or @"DevToys.Api.IUISettingGroup".
 Each of these controls can handle settings automatically, simplifying the support of @System.Boolean and @System.Enum settings.